barn-woods/dashboard_to_tasks/README.md

 To run simply change the dashboard_file_path in the script main.py to the file path of the relevant dashboard and run main.py.
-There is also the option to return geometry data using a json extract file.
-Simply change the file path of the dashboard_file_path to relevant json file in the main.py script.
+There is also the option to return geometry data using a json extract file and an option to add the LA name.
+Simply follow the comment instructions in the main.py script.